Mrwanawad/Naive-RAG-System-Using---MongoDB---Multi-LLM-Providers/README.md

-# mini-RAG
+# Retrievel Augmented Generation For LLM Augmented Answers

-`mini-RAG` is a modular Retrieval-Augmented Generation backend built with FastAPI.
+Modular Retrieval-Augmented Generation backend built with FastAPI.
 It ingests local documents, stores metadata in MongoDB, chunks and persists text, indexes embeddings in a vector database, and answers queries through pluggable LLM providers.

 ## What This Project Does